Criteria for selection of the Judging Panel and Procedures of the Judging Panel

 - A member with a conflict of interest did not declare this and recuse himself/herself

-- Appeals are to be heard by an Appeal Board of three (3) members, with Chairperson to be appointed by CanCham and the two other members appointed by each of the Title Sponsors.
+- Appeals are to be heard by an Appeal Board comprising at least three (3) members, including the Chairperson to be appointed by CanCham, the Independent Compliance Officer and the Senior Adviser.